uz-gaz/Tertimuss/docs/tutorials/03_scheduling_algorithm_specification.md

 - RUN: Reduction to Uniprocessor Scheduler
 - G-EDF: Global Earliest Deadline First Scheduler

-## How to define your own centralized scheduling algorithm
+## How to define a new centralized scheduling algorithm

-TODO: comment section
+To define a new centralized scheduling algorithm, a class that inherits from CentralizedAbstractScheduler has to be declared.

-Class to inherit, and functions to implement:
+Also, it has to implement the following functions (they are described in the next sub-section):
 - check_schedulability
 - offline_stage
 - schedule_policy